Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 If you know the name of the hospital around you, or you find it through people you know or by searching on the internet, check the following:

-• Whether their website mentions JMIP or JIH Accreditation – If it does, you got what you wanted.
+• Whether their website mentions JMIP or JIH Accreditation – You got what you wanted if it does.

 • Do they have an English website?
-If yes, then there is a high possibility of getting the desired English support even if the hospital does not have JMIP or JIH accreditation.
+If yes, you can likely get the desired English support even if the hospital does not have JMIP or JIH accreditation.

 What is JMIP?